hotwax/oms-documentation/gorjana/flows/products/service-products.md

 | 2310-3008-185-G        | Classic Diamond Eternity Ring (size 8)                 |
 | 2310-3009-185-G        | Classic Diamond Eternity Ring (size 9)                 |

-All of these items receive the same keepsake box - keepsake box SKU is `PKG245`
+All of these items receive the same keepsake box - Keepsake box SKU is `PKG245`

 **Mapping for the Keepsake box is mandatory**